 Afterward, \HutchPP applies the Girard--Hutchinson estimator to estimate the trace of the residual

 Like the Girard--Hutchinson trace estimator, the \HutchPP estimator is unbiased.
 In contrast to the $\Theta(m^{-1})$ variance of Girard--Hutchinson, the variance of \HutchPP is no greater than $\order(m^{-2})$.
 In practice, the reduction in variance is conspicuous.
-On the other hand, the \HutchPP estimator violates the exchangeability principle, so we recognize an opportunity to design a better algorithm.
+However, the \HutchPP estimator violates the exchangeability principle, so we recognize an opportunity to design a better algorithm.